 Fees for Therapeutic Fitness sessions are £50 a session.

 I am registered with Bupa, Aviva and other major insurance companies.

 - Emotional abuse - survival, recovery, and learning to live again

 - Take a deep breath - Using breathing and stretching to calm the mind and body

 - When starting psychotherapy makes you feel worse

 - Working with the mind in the body - combining psychotherapy with fitness

 - Selfie danger and the myth of Narcissus

-I have twelve years experience as a qualified psychotherapist but began practicing as a counsellor in 1998 so have twenty years experience in total.
+I have thirteen years experience as a qualified psychotherapist but began practicing as a counsellor in 1998 so have twenty years experience in total.
 This includes sixteen years experience working clinically with refugees, asylum seekers and survivors of torture at the Refugee Council and Freedom from Torture.
 This is where I learnt to work with the really deep trauma which affects people who have been through such appalling circumstances.
 This included working with many women and men who had been raped or sexually abused or assaulted and people whose family members had been murdered.

 More recently, I have used these skills to help people who have survived a range of other traumatic experiences including terrorist attacks, birth trauma, childhood sexual abuse, rape and bullying.
 I have a special interest in these issues.